pondrax/dockerizeold/README.md

 Checkout the repository or download the sources.

-Simply run `docker-compose up` and you are done.
+Simply run `docker-compose up` or with -d to run as daemon service then you are done.

-Nginx will be available on `localhost:8080` and PostgreSQL on `localhost:5434`.
+Nginx will be available on `localhost` and PostgreSQL on `localhost:5432`.

 ### Using PostgreSQL